-The OUT2 bit of the UART must be set low for proper interrupt driven communication.
-This bit enables or disables the interrupts and the card will not communicate if the bit is pulled high.
+The OUT2 bit of the UART must be set 'TRUE' for proper interrupt driven communication.
+Legacy software uses this bit to gate interrupts and the card may not communicate if bit 3 of register 4 (Modem Control Register) is not set.

-Chapter 6: Connector Pin Assignments
+Connector Pin Assignments